Zisis Vryzas: PAOK

 In 1996, Vryzas was signed by PAOK, where he enjoyed great popularity among PAOK fans for his power, determination and devotion with which they describe his game and for scoring a handful of very important goals.
 The most significant memory of his career at PAOK occurred in the first round second leg of the 1997–98 UEFA Cup.
 It was the equaliser (1–1 on the night, 2–1 on aggregate) he scored in the 87th minute against Arsenal at Highbury, which resulted in a notable, historic qualification for PAOK against the English team who managed to win the double in the Premier League that same season.

 Perugia

 In 2000, while PAOK were struggling with endless financial problems due to the ineffective policy of debts and mismanagement of the main share-holder, consequently Vryzas was sold to the Italian Serie A relegation battlers Perugia.
 In Perugia, he once again gained popularity among the local fans for his work-rate and immediate adjustment to the new environment, which proved to be a key-factor for Perugia's constant presence in the Serie A, under the management of Serse Cosmi.

 Fiorentina

-His very positive performances with Perugia earned him a more lucrative contract at the once mighty Fiorentina in 2003, at that time struggling in Serie B; ironically, the Viola returned to Serie A at the expense of Perugia, through a two-legged play-off, as they had finished sixth in Serie B that season, while Perugia had finished at 15th place in Serie A.
+His very positive performances with Perugia earned him a more lucrative contract at the once mighty Fiorentina in 2003.
+At that time he was struggling in Serie B. Ironically, the Viola returned to Serie A at the expense of Perugia through a two-legged play-off as they had finished sixth in Serie B that season, while Perugia had finished at 15th place in Serie A.